Joint experiments and facilities

 - Support of scientists to use platforms and facilities

 Long-term in situ observations and high-quality experiments at the community and ecosystem level require community resources and facilities which are typically not available to individual research groups.
-Other important research activities requiring joint efforts of the scientific community are inter-comparison studies and experimental and observational approaches combining multiple disciplines.
 The OA-ICC intends to support a limited number of researchers to travel to defined platforms and facilities.
 More information will become available shortly.

 Opportunities for collaboration